Related

 Two FDA-approved Alzheimer's treatments, lecanemab (Leqembi) and donanemab (Kisunla), are now covered under Medicare Part B. These are infusion therapies administered in clinical settings, not pharmacy pills.
 The annual cost ranges from $26,500 to $32,000 before insurance.

 These drugs are indicated for early-stage Alzheimer's.
-They slow cognitive decline; they don't reverse it.
+They slow cognitive decline; they do not reverse it.
 The clinical criteria for eligibility include confirmed amyloid plaques (via PET scan or spinal fluid analysis) and a diagnosis of mild cognitive impairment or mild Alzheimer's dementia.

-What to do: If your parent has been diagnosed with early-stage Alzheimer's and their neurologist hasn't discussed these medications, ask directly.
+What to do: For a parent diagnosed with early-stage Alzheimer's whose neurologist has not discussed these medications, ask directly.
 Not all providers are familiar with the coverage details or the clinical eligibility criteria.
-If your parent qualifies, verify whether their current coverage (Original Medicare plus Medigap, or Medicare Advantage) will minimize the out-of-pocket cost.
+If a parent qualifies, verify whether their current coverage (Original Medicare plus Medigap, or Medicare Advantage) will minimize the out-of-pocket cost.

 Open Enrollment Is October 15 to December 7

-Every year, this window allows Medicare beneficiaries to change their Part D drug plan, switch between Original Medicare and Medicare Advantage, or add or drop Medigap coverage (with some restrictions).
+Every year, this window lets Medicare beneficiaries change their Part D drug plan, switch between Original Medicare and Medicare Advantage, or add or drop Medigap coverage (with some restrictions).
 The decisions made during this window take effect January 1.

-Don't let this window close without reviewing your parent's coverage.
-The plan that worked last year may cost more this year, cover fewer drugs, or exclude their preferred pharmacy.
-Thirty minutes on medicare.gov, or a call to your State Health Insurance Assistance Program (SHIP, free counseling in every state), can save your family hundreds or thousands of dollars.
+The plan that worked last year may cost more this year, cover fewer drugs, or exclude a preferred pharmacy.
+Thirty minutes on medicare.gov, or a call to the State Health Insurance Assistance Program (SHIP, free counseling in every state), can save a family hundreds or thousands of dollars.

-The booklet on your parent's counter has the information.
+The booklet on a parent's counter has the information.
 This article has the translation.
-The open enrollment deadline does the rest.
+The open enrollment deadline of December 7 does the rest.

 Sources